Included Accessories: Stand Mount, Microphone Pouch

 Gives a nice flat response that can be EQ’d very easily.

-Storage bag is a bit flimsy and doesn’t have any padding according to some.
+The storage bag is a bit flimsy and doesn’t have any padding according to some.

 Doesn’t come with XLR cables or shock-mount.